earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

 ## CircleCi With Earthly

 The downside to tools like CircleCi is that we usually don't know if our build is going to break until we push our code up and see it run.
-Yes a developer could run the linter and the tests locally, but there is always the risk that their environments won't be the same between developers, much the less the same as what CircleCi will end up running.
+Yes a developer could run the linter and the tests locally, but there is always the risk that environments won't be the same between developers, much the less the same as what CircleCi will end up running.
 With Earthly we can be sure our builds run the same every time both in CircleCi and locally.

 We can adapt the steps in our `config.yml` into an `Earthfile` pretty easily.